Tanq16/blog_site/_posts/2021-08-13-websockets-sec.md

 {"user":"A person", "content":"This is a test message"}
 ```

 The data is minimally framed, with a small header followed by payload.
-WebSocket transmissions are described as “messages”, where a single message can optionally be split across several data frames.
+WebSocket transmissions are described as "messages”, where a single message can optionally be split across several data frames.
 This allows sending messages where initial data is available but the complete length of the message is unknown (it sends one data frame after another until the end is reached and marked with the FIN bit).
 With extensions to the protocol, this can also be used for multiplexing several streams simultaneously (for instance to avoid monopolizing use of a socket for a single large payload).

 ---